grange85/everythings-swirling/_posts/2026-05-27-hitch-48-north-by-northwest-1959.md

 {% ahfowvideo "1ON67uYwGaw" "North by Northwest Titles" %}

-It is also of course packed with so many beautiful set-pieces, most notably the UN murder, the crop-duster scene, and the fake murder of Eve in the Mount Rushmore cafe - all in such wonderful VistaVision and glorious lush colour (altough Cary Grant's over the top tan is a little too lush).
+It is also of course packed with so many beautiful set-pieces, most notably the UN murder, the crop-duster scene, and the fake by Eve in the Mount Rushmore cafe - all in such wonderful VistaVision and glorious lush colour (altough Cary Grant's over the top tan is a little too lush).
 Maybe more than any Hitch film so far a sizeable nod needs to given to Robert Burks.

 It is probably the Hitch film I've seen more than any other (except maybe [The 39 Steps](https://www.grange85.co.uk/swirling/2017/08/05/hitch-20-the-39-steps/)) since it's a film I can't really turn off, a film that doesn't get any worse becasue you know everything.
 Plus, it's on telly more often than the British Hitch films I love more.